olinjs/olinjs/classes/class06/README.md

 ```

 The session object stores a reference to the client's cookie.
-The `express-session` middleware retrieves the session data from memory based on the cookie id.
+The `express-session` middleware retrieves the session data from memory (often stored in a database in a real web app) based on the cookie ID.
 Visit your page and check the output to see your cookies and session:

 ```bash
 { 'connect.sid': 's:oJzNzHd1WX-xlEBtpFoy7VoP4UzoqTQ8.VjMIMfdIZqI0oLGy1zh5JwWPbdost5USN9jFYeL9ITY' }